Paul Robinson (American football): College career

-Professional football career
+Professional career

-Robinson was chosen in the third round (82nd overall) of the 1968 NFL/AFL Draft by the Cincinnati Bengals.
+To his own surprise, after playing only one year of college football, Robinson was chosen in the third round (82nd overall) of the 1968 NFL/AFL draft by the Cincinnati Bengals.
+The legendary Paul Brown chose him in the draft.
+Robinson received a $15,000 bonus and $15,000 salary, and used part of the money to buy his father in Arizona a new home, and to get his father out of working in the cotton fields.

-In his first year as a professional, he gained 1,023 yards rushing to lead the league and scored eight touchdowns.
+In his first year as a professional, he gained 1,023 yards rushing to lead the American Football League (AFL), and also led the AFL with eight rushing touchdowns and 238 rushing attempts.
+His was fifth in the AFL in rushing average, but first among runners with over 175 carries.
 He also caught 24 passes for 128 yards and one touchdown.

-He was the second man to gain over 1,000 yards in his first year in professional football in the U.S., the first being Cookie Gilchrist.
+Robinson was the only rookie coming directly from college in AFL history to rush for over 1,000 yards.
+In 1934, Beattie Feathers' of the National Football League's (NFL) Chicago Bears gained 1,004 yards rushing in his rookie season in only 11 games.
+Since that time, Robinson became the second man to gain over 1,000 yards in his first year in professional football in the U.S., after Cookie Gilchrist did it for the Buffalo Bills in 1962.
+Robinson and Feathers were the only rookies coming directly out of college to lead their leagues in rushing.
+Gilchrist came to the Bills after six years in the Canadian Football League.
 Robinson is the only running back in professional football history to gain over 1,000 yards in a season for a first-year expansion team.

-He was the 1968 United Press International and Sporting News AFL Rookie of the Year and finished second in the MVP voting to Joe Namath.
-He was named to the 1968 and 1969 AFL All-Star Team and led the 1968 Western AFL All-Star team to victory over the Eastern All-Stars.
+He was the 1968 Associated Press (AP), United Press International and The Sporting News AFL Offensive Rookie of the Year.
+Robinson finished eighth in AP's AFL Most Valuable Player (MVP) voting to Joe Namath.
+It has also been stated that he was second in that year's MVP vote to Namath.
+He was named first-team AFL All-Pro by the Associated Press, Sporting News and Newspaper Enterprise Association (NEA), among others.
+He was the only rookie named to the All-AFL team.
+Robinson was named to the 1968 and 1969 AFL All-Star Teams, including as a starter in his rookie season.
+He led the 1968 Western AFL All-Star team to victory over the Eastern All-Stars, scoring two touchdowns.

-He also scored the first-ever Bengals regular-season touchdown on September 6, 1968.
+Robinson scored the first-ever Bengals regular-season touchdown on September 6, 1968.
 His two-yard run gave the Bengals a 7–0 lead over the San Diego Chargers at San Diego, although the Bengals lost 29–13.

+Robinson injured his knee the following off-season, and was never the same again.
 In his second season, 1969, he gained 489 yards in 160 attempts for a 3.1 yards-per-carry average and four touchdowns.
 He rebounded his third season, 1970, for 622 yards in 149 attempts for a 4.2 average and six touchdowns.